 Below, each of the members of the "Trilobite Clade" are discussed, and the constituent species are pictured.
 Several different sources were used to compile the reconstructions pictured here, and I am pleased to note that this site is the first publication (web or otherwise) to picture all of the pertinent genera and species of the "Trilobite Clade" in one place, and in a consistent style.

 In 2005 a Chengjiang soft-bodied arthropod was described with uncertain affinities.
 Kwanyinaspis maotianshanensis Zhang & Shu 2005, was tentatively described as an aglaspid (a member of the "chelicerate clade").
 However, Paterson et al 2010 suggested that Kwanyinaspis bears characters that suggest more affinities with the "trilobite-like clade."
 They place Kwanyinaspis as basal helmetiid, because of similarities in limb morphology and anteriorly reflexed thoracic segments.
-However, it also seems to bear characteristics of xandarellids (see below), especially in lack of a large tail shield, lack of a discernable anterior lobe, and ventral eyes occupying dorsal bulges in the cephalon (as in Sinoburius).
+However, it also seems to bear characteristics of xandarellids (see below), especially in lack of a large tail shield, an axial posterior spine, lack of a discernable anterior lobe, and ventral eyes occupying dorsal bulges in the cephalon (as in Sinoburius).

 In 2010, a new family of Nektaspida, the Emucaridae, were described via two new genera of soft-bodied arachnomorphs from Australia's Kangaroo Island (Paterson et al 2010).
 This family is distinguished by bearing a small number of thoracic segments, with articulations poorly developed, and with no strong differentiation between either the cephalon in front nor the tail shield behind.
 This distinguishes the family from the Liwiidae, which typically show distinct cephalic, thoracic and tail shield morphology.
 The Emucaridae are similar to other arachnomorphs in several ways.
 Incomplete articulation of the tail shield is similar to that seen in tegopeltids, and the smooth transitions between cephalon, thorax and tail shield is similar to that seen in some xandarellids, such as Pygmaclypeatus (see below)